LEMS TREATMENT

 - Recommended for flares or when symptomatic treatment is not sufficient29

-- Limited clinical data suggest that oral and infusion immunosuppressive therapies can provide short-term benefit for adult patients with LEMS32
+- In addition, limited clinical data suggest that IVIG therapies may provide a short-term benefit for adult patients with LEMS31